Bottle Typing/Diagnostic Shapes

 Return to the top of this page.

-Cleaning products include ammonia, Clorox®/Purex® (bleach), furniture polish, bluing...
+Cleaning products include ammonia, Clorox®/Purex® (bleach), furniture polish, bluing, and many other products.
 These could also be considered as "poison" bottles to some extent as most cleaning substances are such - poisonous.

-(Authors note: Although some of the bottles covered below were certainly used for the noted products, some of the more generic ones could have been used for other chemicals and pharmaceutical products.
-Similar bottles are additionally covered on the Medicinal/Chemical/Druggist Bottles typology page under the "Poison & Chemical bottle styles" section.)
+(Authors note: Although some of the bottle shapes covered below were certainly used for the noted products, many of these types were generic in nature and certainly could have been used for other chemicals and pharmaceutical products.
+Similar bottles are additionally covered on the Medicinal/Chemical/Druggist Bottles typology page under the "Poison & Chemical bottle styles" section and in the Utility bottles section above.)

 Return to the top of this page.